You’ve had an accident or collision. Now what?

 What you do next will have a significant impact on how your day is going to go.

 If your first reaction is to call 066 or 911 to summon the authorities, you are making a grave mistake.
 Your first call should be to your insurance company’s new claim phone number on your Mexico insurance policy to immediately send an adjuster to your location.
 Before you embark on your journey, you should add your Mexico insurance policy claim reporting phone number into your phone’s address book.
 Also, cut out and keep the insurance ID card in your wallet.
+If you don’t have insurance, then you should consider getting an insurance quote before traveling.

 Mexico has a different legal system than the USA or Canada.
 Unlike back home, the fault of an accident is assigned right then and there by a responding officer.
 Unless you have a video DVR that can be played back to the officer that shows up, you are likely going to be deemed at fault.